 A-1 Visa-holders can remain in the U.S. so long as the U.S. Secretary of State recognizes him/her as a member of the diplomatic community.
 Note that A-1 Visa-holders can extend their stay by renewing their accreditation with the Department of State.
 The USCIS does not have to sign off on this renewal.

-There is no fees for an A-1 Visa.
+There are no fees for an A-1 Visa.

 Yes.
 In fact, A-1 Visa-holders are allowed to bring any member of his/her immediate family, any member of his/her spouse's immediate family, and any close relatives.